 A thorough guide to marketing your real estate business can be found here, but here are some essential components to keep in mind.

-- Create a website.
-In today's digital age, it's absolutely essential that your business have a strong online presence—and this begins with a website.
-Your website will be used to introduce yourself and your business, post current listings, share client testimonials, provide contact details, direct visitors to your social media profiles, and host your blog.
+Create a website.
+In today's digital age, it's absolutely essential that your real estate business have a strong online presence—and this begins with a website.
+Your website will be used to introduce yourself and your business, post current listings, share client testimonials, provide contact details, direct visitors to your social media profiles and host your blog.
 It's important that your website is professional and user-friendly, so work with a web designer if necessary.

-- Social media.
-Social media is one of the greatest tools a realtor has in their arsenal.
+Social media.
+Social media is one of the greatest tools an agent has in their arsenal.
 Using outlets such as Facebook, Instagram, Twitter and LinkedIn will give you a direct link to prospective clients and the greater real estate community.
 Be sure to post engaging content regularly and keep your posts true to your brand.
+While it may be tempting to post a stream of real estate listings, provide other informational content as well such as information about the company you work in or advice for purchasing real estate for the first time.
+This post offers an in-depth guide of social media in real estate.

-- Blogging.
+Blogging.
 Having a blog is a great way to attract more visitors to your website and establish yourself as a thought leader in the field.
 Your blog posts will also give you interesting content to share across social media.
-The topics you choose to blog about should be relevant to your target audience and specific to your location when possible.
+The topics you choose to blog about should be relevant to potential real estate buyers and specific to your location when possible.
 Blogging frequently and using SEO-friendly titles & keywords will increase your exposure and result in more leads.
 In fact, a recent study showed that "companies that published 16+ blog posts per month got about 4.5 times more leads than companies that published zero to four monthly posts."
+Learn more about content marketing in real estate.

-- Email marketing.
+Email marketing.
 Now is the time to start building an email database and sending regular updates to your list.
 It's been proven that "77% of people prefer to get permission-based promotional messages via email (versus direct mail, text, phone or social media)," making email one of your most valuable marketing tools.
+Learn more about real estate email marketing and grab a free template.

 An event also provides the perfect opportunity to meet and get to know your prospects.
 Real estate is a personal business, and connecting with potential leads face-to-face will set you apart from the competition.